MVP Matthew Tkachuk lifts Atlantic to NHL All-Star Game win

 It was the first time the Atlantic won the All-Star Game, after six previous tries in the divisional format.
 The 11 players — nine skaters and two goalies — on the Atlantic roster split $1 million for the win.

-“It was so much fun," Larkin said after the first final game hat trick in this All-Star format.
+“It was so much fun," said Larkin, who had five goals in the two games.
 “I'm proud of how we won it.
 What a great group of guys ... it was just a great weekend."

 Matthew Tkachuk has now been on the winning team in both of his All-Star appearances, and both times, he enjoyed the comforts of home.
 He helped the Pacific win the 2020 All-Star title in St. Louis, his hometown and one of the many spots that his father — Keith Tkachuk, who was in the crowd Saturday — played during his career.

+“I've been very fortunate, the two that I've been in that I know the ins and the outs of everything that goes on away from the rink," Matthew Tkachuk said.
+“It just made it so much more comfortable for me and extra special."

-This one truly had home-ice advantage.
-Matthew Tkachuk — the former Calgary standout who picked Florida this past offseason, despite much speculation that he would be going to St. Louis -- had three goals and two assists in the Atlantic’s 10-6 win over the Metropolitan in the second semifinal.
+And this one truly had home-ice advantage.
+Matthew Tkachuk — the former Calgary standout who picked Florida this past offseason, despite much speculation that he would be going to St. Louis — had three goals and two assists in the Atlantic’s 10-6 win over the Metropolitan in the second semifinal.

 It was 3-0 Atlantic after the first half of the 20-minute final; all games under this All-Star format are 3-on-3, 20 minutes in length with a brief break after 10 minutes.
 The lead got to 4-0 early in the second half of the final, giving the Atlantic 10 consecutive goals; it trailed 6-4 in the semifinal before closing on a 6-0 run.